partikelir/technocrat/readme.md

 ## FEATURES

-This is an incomplete list in no particular order:
+An incomplete list in no particular order:

 * HTML5-compliant markup; clean and efficient CSS3 styling based on Sass.
 * Automated CSS/JS minification via Gulp/Bower build system and intelligent asset loading.
 This theme is *highly* optimized.